lisegmb/mypkgr/README.md

 <!-- badges: end -->

-The goal of mypkgr is to …
+The goal of mypkgr is to learn how to use R correctly.

 ## Installation